Existence and Distributional Chaos of Points that are Recurrent but Not Banach Recurrent: Preliminaries

-A set containing at least two points is called a distributionally chaos scrambled set of type 1 (DC1-scrambled, for short) if any pair of its distinct points is distributionally chaos of type 1. \end{Def}
+A set containing at least two points is called a \textit{distributional chaos scrambled set of type 1} (DC1-scrambled, for short) if any pair of its distinct points is distributionally chaotic of type 1. \end{Def}